ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 There appear to be no semantic costs for the non-users (``StructuredImports`` not enabled in either module will result in simple, predictable, customary behavior).

-There appears to be no runtime cost whatsoever associated with handling of the modules compiled without the extension enabled.
+There appears to be no cost whatsoever associated with handling of the modules compiled without the extension enabled.

 The costs regarding processing of modules with the extension enabled should be: